-Eggs are hard to replace in some recipes, especially when they are the star -- like in omelets or quiches.
+Eggs are hard to replace in some dishes, especially when they are the star, like in omelets or quiches.
 You’re probably better off cooking something else.

 But if you're baking, and eggs aren’t the main ingredient, many other foods can work in place of an egg.
 They include:

-- Applesauce. ¼ cup is a common substitute for one egg in a baking recipe.
+Applesauce.
+One-fourth cup is a common substitute for one egg in a baking recipe.

-- Banana. ½ a banana can work in place of one egg.
+Banana.
+Half a mashed, ripened banana can work in place of one egg.

-- Mixtures can take the place of one egg, such as:
+Mixtures (below) can take the place of 1 to 3 eggs, such as:

 - 1 tablespoon water, 1 tablespoon vinegar, 1 teaspoon baking powder